FAQ: Internship Funding

 Once I get the internship, what is expected of me?

-You are expected to work at least 35-40 hours a week during your internship and that you will conduct yourself in a professional manner.
+You are expected to serve at your internship at least 35-40 hours a week and conduct yourself in a professional manner.

 My internship is in another country and I need to pay for my airfare.
 Can I get a check right away if I receive funding?